MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 ### Help Create Slack ###

-Now, before I speak about the actual engineering practices I want to speak about something that is important for good engineering practices to happen - it’s the necessity of having slack.
+Now, before I speak about the actual engineering practices I want to speak about something that is important for good engineering practices to happen - itâ€™s the necessity of having slack.
 One of the most important things you can do to help your teams is help them create slack.

 When I talk about slack, I am referring to the time a team has to improving their engineering process and upskilling.
 Without slack your teams will not be able to adopt new practices, which mean things won't get better.